 The first four-acre block to be planted was comprised of six different types of high-quality Pinot Noir grapes, known to produce fine wines with strong, assertive flavors and character.
 These grape clones planted in 2002 were Dijon 115, 667, and 777, along with the Pommard, Wadensville and Swan clones.
 Daniel chose these particular clones because of their diverse, highly desirable flavors, earthy aromas, and interesting spice characteristics on the finish.
 Three years later, a second planting of five one-acre blocks was added.
 It contains five different Heirloom or Old World clones from old vine cuttings, the youngest being thirty-seven years old.
 All of them came from famous and well-established Pinot Noir vineyards in Oregon and California.
 They were chosen for their blending potential, and they’ve provided Utopia Wines with “maximum clonal diversity,” one key factor in producing wines that are complex and consistently flavorful.

 Careful attention to every detail from the vine to the bottle is essential.
-Utopia is fortunate to have an outstanding vineyard team, JM VINEGROWER, working with us to produce the finest wines possible.
-JM VINEGROWER was founded a couple of years ago by Javier Marin, who managed the legendary Shea vineyard for 21 years before starting his own company.
+Utopia is fortunate to have an outstanding vineyard team led by Stirling Fox of Stirling Wine Grapes, working with us to produce the finest wines possible.
+Stirling's overriding philosophy is to work closely with the winemaker to achieve a consistently high level of quality and balance each year.
 Needless to say, we’re delighted to have him on our team.

 The Utopia Vineyard is located adjacent to our tasting room.
 Be sure to take a stroll among these wonderful vines when you visit us.